UniversalDependencies/UD_Japanese-BCCWJ/README.txt

 - Kaoru Ito
 - Taishi Chika

-This work was supported by JSPS KAKENHI Grants Numbers JP17H00917 and is a project of the Center for Corpus Development, NINJAL.
+This work was supported by JSPS KAKENHI Grants Numbers JP17H00917 and NINJAL Annotation Project.

 # License